670 Class Syllabus

 -Discussion on the types/styles of Final Photo Story Projects you will encounter during the semester.

 Final Project Criteria: Start thinking about a Final Photo Story/Photo Essay now.
-A written proposal will be due no later than March 8th.
+A written proposal will be due no later than September 25th or 27th

 Lecture